 Read more about threats within your organization by clicking this link.

 There are several tools you can use to generate a wordlist.
 For this post, I'll be using crunch, a simple terminal-based tool.
 To run crunch, I would need to specify the password length (the number of characters in the password) and, optionally, the file the wordlist would be written to.
 In my case, that file would be passwords.txt.
-Crunch has other options but we won't be discussing them here.
+Crunch has other options but we don't need to discuss them here.

 Here's a typical crunch command in one of its basic forms: